 To build a Simple Transistor Based Touch Switch Circuit follow the below steps for connection:

-- Assemble all components as per circuit diagram.
+- First, assemble all components as per circuit diagram.

-- LED anode connect to battery positive through resistor R2.
+- Next, Q1 transistor emitter connect to battery negative, Q1 collector connect to LED cathode and LED anode connect to battery positive through resistor R2.

-- Q1 base connect to collector of Q2.
+- Then Q1 base connect to collector of Q2.

 Conclusion: